LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

 ### To Download

 To download the custom scenery files, go to [to be determined] page and download the zip archives.
-Note that the file KOSH-KATW-KGRB_and_UP_Mich_Source.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
+Note that the file Nova_Scotia-PEI-New_Brunswick_Source.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
 It is not needed unless you are a developer.

 The Nova_Scotia-PEI-New_Brunswick Custom Scenery files are available for download at the following link [TBD].
 There you can download the following zip archives: Airports.zip, Buildings.zip, Details.zip, NavData.zip, Objects.zip, Pylons.zip, Roads.zip and Terrain.zip.
 You may also download custom materials definitions and textures in the file novascotia-pei-newbrunswick-data.zip, which should help make the scenery more realistic.